VISENDI56/iLuminara-Core/DEMO_README.md

 ---

 **🏛️ The Fortress is Sealed.
-The Singularity is Complete. iLuminara breathes.**
+The Converged Architecture is Complete. iLuminara breathes.**